kWh and kVArh Meters

 This correction factor must be combined with any other correction factors involved in the equipment such as CT correction factor, correction factors for the d-c potentiometer, etc., to arrive at the over-all correction factor for the watt-hour calibration standard.
 The preset counter has sufficient capacity to permit a check of 600 watts being measured for minutes (1800 watt-minutes).

 kWh and kVArh meter are used to measure active and reactive power respectively.
 Traditional electrical meters only measure total consumption and as such provide no information of when the energy was consumed.
 Smart meters provide an economical way of measuring this information, allowing price setting agencies to introduce different prices for consumption based on the time of day and the season.
-A smart meter is an advanced meter that identifies consumption in more detail than a conventional meter; and optionally, but generally, communicates that information via some network back to the local utility for monitoring and billing purposes.
-These points we are going to cover in next few chapters.
+A smart meter is an advanced meter that identifies consumption in more detail than a conventional meter and optionally, but generally, communicates that information via some network back to the local utility for monitoring and billing purposes.